danikhani/CTScan_MT/readme.md

 ### Project structure

-Applicationdata will save the image data
+app/Applicationdata will save the image data
 Mylib is for using the codes over and over

 ## Authors